DETAILED ACTION

 Claim(s) 1-7 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Grandfield et al. (Pub.
 No.: US 2017/0303944 A1; hereinafter “Grandfield”) in view of Sirhan et al. (Pub.
 No. US 2017/0290686 A1; hereinafter “Sirhan”).

 Regarding claims 1 and 3, Grandfield teaches the limitations of the claimed invention, as described above.
-However, it is silent as to the stent’s axial force and does not explicitly recite a ratio (RF/AF) of the radial force (RF) to an axial force (AF) is 0.14 mm-1 or more.
-Sirhan teaches that it is well known in the art that the strength of stents is modified and stents can be provided with an axial force of about 0.033, which provides the claimed ratio (paras.
-0027-0028, 0063-0070, 1413).
-This stent construction allows the user to provide the stent with the desired mechanical and structural characteristics needed to properly fit an implantation site.
-It would have been an obvious matter of design choice to one having ordinary skill in the art to modify the axial force of Grandfield, according to the teachings of Sirhan, as would be needed to provide the stent with the desired mechanical and structural characteristics needed to properly fit an implantation site.
-Such a modification would be made with a reasonable expectation of success.
-In addition, it has been held that the optimization of parameters is a routine practice that would be obvious for a person of ordinary skill in the art to employ.
+However, it is silent as to the value of the stent’s axial force, and it does not explicitly recite a RF/AF, which is a value obtained by dividing the RF by the AF, being 0.14 mm-1 or more.
+Sirhan teaches that it is well known in the art that the structural features of a stent are modified or controlled in order to provide the stent with the desired mechanical characteristics needed to best suit the implantation site (paras.
+0050-0060, 0074, 0112-0114, 0193-0199, 0253-0256).
+It has been held that the optimization of parameters is a routine practice that would be obvious for a person of ordinary skill in the art to employ.
 It would have been customary for one of ordinary skill to determine the optimal radial force and axial force needed to achieve the desired results and suit the implantation site.
 Thus, absent some demonstration of unexpected results from the claimed parameters, the optimization of the radial force and the axial force, would have been obvious at the time of applicant's invention in view of the teachings of Grandfield and Sirhan.
 It is well-established that merely selecting proportions and ranges is not patentable absent a showing of criticality.
 In re Becket, 33 USPQ 33; In re Russell, 169 USPQ 426.

 Regarding claim 2, Grandfield teaches a shortening of the stent (paras.
 0146-0147).
 However, it does not specify the percentage of shortening that has occurred.
 The optimization of parameters is a routine practice that would be obvious for a person of ordinary skill in the art to employ.
 It would have been customary for one of ordinary skill to determine the optimal final stent length needed to achieve the desired results and suit the implantation site.
 Thus, absent some demonstration of unexpected results from the claimed parameters, the optimization of the shortening percentage, would have been obvious at the time of applicant's invention in view of the teachings of Grandfield and Sirhan.
 It is well-established that merely selecting proportions and ranges is not patentable absent a showing of criticality.
 In re Becket, 33 USPQ 33; In re Russell, 169 USPQ 426.